uellenberg/FractalPane-Issues/PRIVACY.md

 - **Expo**: FractalPane uses Expo for building and deployment purposes.
 Expo may collect certain data to enhance user experience and app performance.
 For details on what data Expo collects and how it is used, please review [Expo's Privacy Policy](https://expo.io/privacy).

+- **Sentry**: FractalPane uses Sentry to monitor app performance and record usage information, including error and crash data, to aid in the App's development.
+For details on what data Sentry collects and how it is used, please review [Sentry's Privacy Policy](https://sentry.io/privacy/).

 ### Log Data

-Please note that whenever you use our app, in case of an error or issue within the app, data and information (through third-party products) may be collected on your device called Log Data.
-This Log Data may include information such as your device’s IP address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.
+Please note that whenever you use our app, in case of an error or issue within the App, data and information (through third-party products) may be collected on your device called Log Data.
+This Log Data may include information such as your device’s IP address, device name, operating system version, the configuration of the App when utilizing our Service, the time and date of your use of the Service, and other statistics.

 ## How We Use Information

-- **To Provide and Improve Our Services:** We use the collected data to maintain and expand the app’s functionality.
+- **To Provide and Improve Our Services:** We use the collected data to maintain and expand the App’s functionality.
-- **Analytics and Performance:** We analyze the data to understand app usage and improve the app's features.
+- **Analytics and Performance:** We analyze the data to understand app usage and improve the App's features.
 - **Customer Support:** We may use your information to provide support and respond to inquiries.

 ## Data Sharing and Security